kr55/ssrs-reports-migration-wizard-docs/docs/download.md

 ## Activate License Key

 You will receive the license key via email.
 You can also find the license key at [my-accounts](https://azureops.org/my-account/view-license-keys/).
-Launch SSIS Cataloger Installer.exe and enter the product key on the landing page screen and click on the `Activate Product` button.
+Launch SSRS Report Migration Wizard Installer.exe and enter the product key on the landing page screen and click on the `Activate Product` button.
 It should activate the product on the machine.

 ## Deactivate License Key (Danger)

-If you want to deactivate the product key, you can launch SSIS Cataloger Installer.exe and click the `Deactivate Product` button.
+If you want to deactivate the product key, you can launch SSRS Report Migration Wizard Installer.exe and click the `Deactivate Product` button.
 This action is irreversible, and you cannot reactivate the product with the same product key.